muratk5n/thirdwave/en/README.md

 ---

-Great news - Russkie has long history on fundamental science, there could be fine discoveries from there.

 H2 View: "Russian university is looking to develop hydrogen technologies..
 The Siberian Federal University’s School of Natural Gas and Petroleum has opened a new ‘intersectoral’ research centre for